 Shawka trails are accessible from Shawka dam parking lot.
 NOTE: currently you can’t access the parking area above with your car as there is a barrier, so you have to park earlier.
 There is a public parking available down the hill next to family playground.
 Our hike starting and end point is located on the parking above.
 You can access this by walking from the family parking area below.
 I have created a map with some points of interest that you can use for navigation as well.

-Start your hike by climbing up the man-made staircases at Shawka Dam
+Start your hike by climbing up the concrete staircases at Shawka Dam

-A new staircase was recently built to safely access the very top of the mountain with a couple resting stops along the way.
 This man-made staircase is where our hike begins.
 Your leg muscles will get a nice burning sensation while climbing up nearly 300 meters.
-Once you reach the top of the staircase, striking Hajar mountain views will be awaiting for you.
-NOTE: an info board next to the dam advice visitors about available routes.
+Once you reach the top of the staircase, striking Hajar mountain views will be waiting for you.
+NOTE: an info board next to the dam advises visitors about available routes.
 However, it is not very clear where to start following them.
 At the time of visiting, the path winding around the dam towards the Wadi Shawka was flooded.

 Follow narrow mountain bike tracks

-Once you reach the “summit” of the staircase, start following clearly visible mountain bike trails until you reach the drop of the mountain.
+Once you are at the summit, start following clearly visible mountain bike trails until you reach the drop of the mountain.

-From here we descended through donkey path towards the valley bellow where we could see other trails merging together.
-The descend part isn’t as difficult as it might look.
+From here we descended through the donkey path towards the valley below where we could see other trails merging together.
+The descending part isn’t as difficult as it might look.
 Just be careful stepping down as there are many loose rocks, and take extra caution if it rains.